Marіana Aleksandrenko’s Story

 Learning to Walk This Path for Others

-The morning she received the news, began with the insistent ringing of her phone.
-Her daughter was calling, and even before answering, Mariana sensed that something irreversible had happened.
-There are moments when the body understands before the mind does, and when she reached for the phone, that understanding was already there.
+The morning she received the news began with the insistent ringing of her phone.
+Her daughter was calling, and, even before answering, Mariana sensed that something irreversible had happened.
+There are moments when the body understands before the mind does, and when she reached for the phone that understanding was already there.

 “It felt as though I had slept through his death,” Mariana recalls.

-After that moment, life no longer unfolded as a continuous movement forward.
-Instead, it seemed to gather itself into a series of pauses, as though time had begun circling a single event that could neither be reversed nor easily absorbed into the ordinary rhythm of days.
+After that moment, Mariana’s life no longer unfolded as a continuous movement forward.
+Instead, it seemed to gather itself into a series of pauses, as though time had begun circling around a single event that could neither be reversed nor easily absorbed into the ordinary rhythm of days.

-Alongside a sense of guilt she could neither fully explain nor entirely release, something else began to change.
+Alongside a sense of guilt she could neither explain nor release, something else began to change.
 Her body, which had carried her through countless evacuations and long nights of work, seemed to withdraw its quiet cooperation.
 Movements that once felt effortless became difficult; her legs would not straighten, her back remained held in a tension she could not soften, and the ease that had once accompanied ordinary physical movement seemed suddenly distant.
 The pain itself had no single point of origin, yet it seemed to inhabit her whole body, as if the event had left behind a presence that could not easily be named.

 As a psychologist, Mariana understood the language of trauma well.
 She knew how the mind builds protective structures that allow a person to continue functioning even after devastating loss.
-Yet knowledge does not always provide passage through the experience itself, and she found herself in the unusual position of recognizing these mechanisms while still feeling unable to move beyond them.
+Yet knowledge does not always ease passage through the experience itself, and she found herself in the unusual position of recognizing these mechanisms while still feeling unable to move beyond them.

 It was at this moment that her attention returned to an approach she had previously encountered only as a professional interest.

 The early sessions were not easy, yet they revealed something unexpectedly new.
-For the first time in a long while Mariana sensed that her body could inhabit a state not defined by constant vigilance.
+For the first time in a long while, Mariana sensed that her body could inhabit a state not defined by constant vigilance.

 “I realized that the medicine was holding me, and that my body could begin to see that it was safe,” she says.